Quintus Fabius Maximus Verrucosus: Fabian strategy

 Fabius did not attempt to fight the promotion of Minucius, but rather decided to wait until Minucius' rashness caused him to run headlong into some disaster.
 He realized what would happen when Minucius was defeated in battle by Hannibal.
 Fabius, we are told, reminded Minucius that it was Hannibal, and not he, who was the enemy.
 Minucius proposed that they share the joint control of the army, with command rotating between the two every other day.
 Fabius rejected this, and instead let Minucius command half of the army, while he commanded the other half.
 Minucius openly claimed that Fabius was cowardly because he failed to confront the Carthaginian forces.

 Near Larinum in Samnium, Hannibal had taken up position in a town called Geronium.
 In the leadup to the Battle of Geronium, Minucius decided to make a broad frontal attack on Hannibal's troops in the valley between Larinum and Geronium.
 Several thousand men were involved on either side.
 It appeared that the Roman troops were winning, but Hannibal had set a trap.
 Soon the Roman troops were being slaughtered.
 Upon seeing the ambush of Minucius' army, Fabius cried "O Hercules! how much sooner than I expected, though later than he seemed to desire, hath Minucius destroyed himself!"
 On ordering his army to join the battle and rescue their fellow Romans, Fabius exclaimed "we must make haste to rescue Minucius, who is a valiant man, and a lover of his country."

 Fabius rushed to his co-commander's assistance and Hannibal's forces immediately retreated.
 After the battle, there was some feeling that there would be conflict between Minucius and Fabius; however, the younger soldier marched his men to Fabius' encampment and is reported to have said, "My father gave me life.
 Today you saved my life.
 You are my second father.
 I recognize your superior abilities as a commander."
 When Fabius' term as dictator ended, consular government was restored, and Gnaeus Servilius Geminus and Marcus Atilius Regulus assumed the consulship for the remainder of the year.

 The once-looked-down-upon tactics employed by Fabius came then to be respected.
 It is said, asserts Plutarch, that even Hannibal acknowledged and feared the Fabian strategy and the Roman inexhaustible manpower.
-After Fabius lured him away from Apulia into the Bruttian territory and then proceeded to besiege Tarentum by treachery in 209 BC, Hannibal commented, "It seems that the Romans have found another Hannibal, for we have lost Tarentum in the same way that we took it."
+After Fabius lured him away from Apulia into the Bruttian territory and then proceeded to besiege Tarentum in 209 BC, Hannibal commented, "It seems that the Romans have found another Hannibal, for we have lost Tarentum in the same way that we took it."